 OUR MISSION: TO REDUCE THE BURDEN OF CARDIOVASCULAR DISEASE

-The objective of the Working Group is to promote the use of information technology (IT) as widely as possible within the field of Cardiology.
-This includes the application of IT in research and routine clinical practice, both inside and outside the hospital environment.
+The objective of the Working Group is to promote the use of Information and Communication Technology (ICT) as widely as possible within the field of Cardiology.
+This includes the application of ICT in research and routine clinical practice, both inside and outside the hospital environment.

 The interdisciplinary nature of this Working Group, where cardiologists, engineers and scientists can discuss up-to-date technological applications and clinical research from different points of view, represents the added value of our action.